Privacy notice - Appointee and Deputyship Team (ADT)

 Your social work practitioner will have talked to you about their referral for you to receive services from ADT.
 When there is nobody else suitable to do so, ADT apply for authority to manage your finances.

 When applying for authority, ADT will use your information to apply to the Department for Work and Pensions (DWP) for Appointeeship and to apply to the Court of Protect for deputyship.
-ADT will also use the information on your East Sussex County Council (ESCC) record to contact three people to advise them of the application to the court for deputyship, this gives them the opportunity to object.
+When applying for deputyship ADT will also use the information on your East Sussex County Council (ESCC) record to contact three people to advise them of the application, this gives them the opportunity to object.

 After ADT have authority, they will use your information to manage your finances including paying your bills, rent and care fees.
 ADT may need to share information including your name, date of birth and address to manage your accounts.